flaf/miscellaneous/puppet/modules/ceph/README.md

-# Warning 1: you must create the cluster yourself
+# Warning: you must create the cluster yourself

-This module manages installation and configuration of files but no cluster will be up after a run puppet.
+This module manages installation and configuration of files but no cluster will be up after a puppet run.
 After a puppet run on each node of the cluster, you have to create and launch the daemons yourself.